jakeheis/SwiftCLI/README.md

 ```swift
 CLI.go()
 ```
 When you are creating and debugging your app, ```debugGoWithArgumentString()``` is the better choice.
-Xcode does make it possible to pass arguments to a command line app on launch by editing app's scheme, but this can be a pain. ```debugGoWithArgumentString()``` makes it easier to pass an argument string to your app during development.
+Xcode does make it possible to pass arguments to a command line app on launch by editing the app's scheme, but this can be a pain. ```debugGoWithArgumentString()``` makes it easier to pass an argument string to your app during development.
 ```swift
 CLI.debugGoWithArgumentString("greeter greet")
 ```